GrubbyLittleRaccoon/QT19-T19E1-derivative/README.md

 # QT-19 build notes
+If you have questions, or feel like there are improvements that I can make, feel free to message me, I'm always looking to improve!

 ## 1. Overview
 I've been fond of toruk/torukmakto4's HyCon/T19 (T19 is a blaster, HyCon is a specific brushless cage) project for a while now, for the following features: